Table of Contents

 5) ATS only accepts Word format

-ATS typically accept documents in various formats.
+ATS typically accepts documents in various formats.
 For example, Workable accepts file types in .pdf, .doc, .docx, .rtf, .html, and .odt.
 In most cases, company career pages will indicate what files are acceptable.
-So, you don’t have to do the guesswork of thinking whether your document is compatible or not.
+So, you don’t have to do the guesswork of thinking about whether your document is compatible or not.
 For a company that uses Jobvite, here is what it looks like.

 When you upload a non-compatible document, you will generally get an error message.
 This will prevent you from proceeding with the next steps of the online application process.
 Before uploading your resume, make sure you’re using one of the recommended file types.
 To be on the safe side, we highly suggest sticking with Word format as this is known to work well with most ATS.